MrEcstsy/UtilityCore-ded/README.md

 this directory will have the whole zipbomb. even the libraries i was too lazy to properly compose.

 also this contains some of my first ever attempts at specific gameplay features. this is older than the elysium core.

+idek what libraries are used in this plugin alone, i just know some i used for other cores.